Jack Morris: Detroit Tigers

 The Detroit Tigers selected Morris in the fifth round of the 1976 MLB draft.
 He was first called up to the Tigers in 1977 after Mark Fidrych was placed on the disabled list with an injury.
 Morris broke into the Tigers' starting rotation in 1979, posting a 17–7 record and a 3.29 ERA and establishing himself as the ace of the Detroit staff.
 Morris, along with catcher Lance Parrish, shortstop Alan Trammell, second baseman Lou Whitaker, outfielder Kirk Gibson, and manager Sparky Anderson, played a notable role in turning the Tigers into a contending team for most of the 1980s.
 In 1980, Morris learned to throw the split-finger fastball from newly hired pitching coach Roger Craig, and it became an effective pitch for the rest of Morris' career.
-He led the major leagues with 14 wins in the strike-shortened 1981 season.
+He led the major leagues with 14 wins in the strike-shortened 1981 season, while posting a 3.05 ERA.

-Despite playing for the notorious "Captain Hook" (Anderson), nicknamed because of his tendency to pull his starters at the first sign of weakness, Morris was known for finishing what he started.
+Despite playing for the notorious "Captain Hook" (Anderson), nicknamed because of his tendency to pull his starters at the first sign of weakness, Morris was known for finishing games.
 He racked up 175 complete games in his career (154 with Detroit).
 He compiled double-digit complete game totals in 10 of his 12 full seasons as a Tiger.
 In 1983, Morris completed 20 of his 37 starts.
 That year, he led the league in innings pitched (293.2), batters faced (1204) and strikeouts (232), while posting his first 20-win season.